Fort Loudoun (Tennessee): State park and vicinity

+The Fort Loudoun Association turned over ownership of the fort to the state in 1978 for establishment of a state park.
 Fort Loudoun is now situated on an island created by Tellico Lake at the junction of the Little Tennessee and Tellico rivers.
 State Route 360 (Unicoi Turnpike) passes across the island, connecting the state park to Vonore to the north and the rural areas of Monroe County and the Cherokee National Forest to the south.
 The park's visitor center, which stands adjacent to the fort, contains a small museum with a model of the fort and several artifacts from the various excavations.
 Several miles of hiking trails meander through the woods around the fort, as well as in the McGhee-Carson Unit across the lake to the south.

 The Cherokee scholar Sequoyah was born at Tuskegee, just south of the fort, circa 1770.
 The Sequoyah Birthplace Museum, which is operated by the federally recognized Eastern Band of Cherokee Indians, stands just west of the fort, on the other side of Highway 360.
 The museum includes a burial mound containing over 200 burials excavated during the Tellico Archaeological Project.
 This had investigated several Cherokee town sites in anticipation of the flooding of the valley by Tellico Dam.
 Monuments to the Overhill towns of Tanasi and Chota, the "mother town" of the mid to late 18th century, are located along Bacon Ferry Road, just off Highway 360 about 12 mi south of Fort Loudoun.

-The site of the Tellico Blockhouse, an American outpost that operated from 1794 to 1807, is located across the Little Tennessee River to the east of Fort Loudoun.
-The blockhouse and its associated structures were uncovered by researchers during the Tellico Archaeological Project, and are now marked by wooden posts and stones.
-Several artifacts excavated from the blockhouse site (40MR50) are on display at the Fort Loudoun visitor center.
+The site of the Tellico Blockhouse is located across the Little Tennessee River to the east of Fort Loudoun.
+The blockhouse and its associated structures were uncovered by researchers during the Tellico Archaeological Project and are now marked by wooden posts and stones.
+Several artifacts excavated from the blockhouse site are on display at the Fort Loudoun visitor center.